-As we have discussed above, web crawling starts from a list of seed URLs and keeps visiting what is linked to extend the reach to more unknown pages.
-Even though a crawling bot might have a set of rules to decide which page to visit before others, it does not have a fixed list of URLs or confine to a certain kind of content.
+As we have discussed above, web crawling starts from a list of seed URLs and keeps visiting what is linked to extending the reach to more unknown pages.
+Even though a crawling bot might have a set of rules to decide which page to visit before others, it does not have a fixed list of URLs or is confined to a certain kind of content.

 However, web scraping has its clear target.
 (What is web scraping?)
 People come to web scraping with a list of URLs or domains and know exactly what data they are capturing from these pages.